Is your goal to recreate that one coffee that you can never forget? Are you on a journey to discover your perfect cup?

 At a coffee shop, the cost of a cup of coffee is not cheap.

-You can make great homemade coffee at home for a fraction of the cost.
+You can make great coffee at home for a fraction of the cost.
 So start making coffee at home.

 You'll be glad you did because you will learn to make your coffee just the way you like it, it will be your perfect coffee cup.